Moonlight-io/asteroid-load-balancer/Readme.md

 Additionally, a user may choose to run asteroid-load-balancer on top of a single full node.
 This implementation provides a gate to protect the node.

 The current platform is very simple and uses a polling method for tracking block height and node state.
 Node selection is random, but will eventually be dependent on latency.
-Further future improvements will include the addition management tools.
+Further future improvements will include the addition of management tools.

 The default deployment will register the City of Zion Nodes